Feature Request: Integration with OpenAI, Claude, etc

 Thanks for adding to this thread @Melissa_Warr1, @wmacnair and @Dan_Olson.
 I’m happy to announce that we have a new feature in private beta called Ask AI, where you can send PDFs from your library directly to ChatGPT, Gemini, NotebookLM, Claude, or Copilot.

-If anyone else reading this thread would like to be invited to the private beta, just reply here and I’ll be happy to grant you access.
+If anyone else reading this thread would like to be invited to the private beta, just reply here or send an email to support@paperpile.com and I’ll be happy to grant you access.

 1 Like